Starting Backgrounds

 Possessions:

-Special: Once per battle, you may resist physical harm without spending any Luck.
+Grit: Once per battle, you may resist physical harm without spending any Luck.

 12. Monster Hunter